iknowjason/gpu-ai-playground/README.md

 Consider using a smaller or cheaper instance if appropriate.
 AWS offers newer GPU instance types or spot instances at lower prices (spot can be 50-70% cheaper instances but can be interrupted).

 Monitor your AWS billing dashboard.
-Terraform outputs the instance ID and other info; you can use AWS Cost Explorer to see running costs in near-real time github.com
+Terraform outputs the instance ID and other info; you can use AWS Cost Explorer to see running costs in near-real time.
-.

 For a precise estimate tailored to your region and usage, use the AWS Pricing Calculator – input the EC2 instance type, EBS volume size, and duration you expect to run the lab to calculate the cost.
 Always remember to shut down the environment to stop charges.